 “At the back of our brains, so to speak, there is a forgotten blaze or burst of astonishment at our own existence.
 The object of the artistic and spiritual life is to dig for this sunrise of wonder.”

 Reverend Mayne’s encouragement to all of us is to search for and find the wonder in all of life and “listen with your full attention to those who, as it were, touch your sleeve and invite you to see what the landscape and the journey look like to them.
-And most especially those who have a kind of reverent and infectious wonder.”
+And most especially those who have a reverent and infectious wonder.”

 We have difficulty embracing mystery and wonder.
 We have a need to reduce everything to certain material, pragmatic and mechanical principles that we can grasp.
 In so doing, we lose the very possibility of developing our “sixth sense” which is the sense of wonder.
 It is well to remember that our inner world deals with words like transcendence, beyond-ness, mystery, beauty and wonder.
 This sixth sense, as we begin to develop it, brings together our inner and our outer worlds.
 As our inscape begins to match our landscape, we come to a place of inner harmony and begin to experience the Beyond in our midst.